diethardsteiner/diethardsteiner.github.io/_posts/2018-12-01-Kettle-Beam.md

 Once created, you can just click on the standard Play/Execute icon and in the **Run configuration** you can just pick the runner we previously defined:

 ![](/images/kettle-beam/kettle-beam-26.png)

-# Pentaho PDI Datasets Plugin

-This plugin not only comes in handy for **unit testing**, but also for developing **Kettle Beam pipelines**.
-Many of the input data sources and output destinations are not quickly accessible.
-Plus you don't really want to pull e.g. 100k records from BigQuery.
-Instead you can just define a PDI dataset for easy and quick development.
-See my Unit Testing blog post for details.

 # Using other PDI Plugins